vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-authentication.md

 2. Your frontend [exchanges the OAuth identity provider access token for a VTEX user token](#exchanging-oauth-identity-provider-access-token-for-vtex-user-token).
 3. Now you can make requests from your frontend to VTEX APIs using the obtained [user token](https://developers.vtex.com/docs/guides/getting-started-authentication#user-token).

+RESPONSABILITIES OF VTEX AND THE STORE TO MAKE THIS FLOW WORK

 Below you can learn more details on each of these steps.

 ### OAuth log in